Use historic texts and literary resources to engage students and deepen their understanding as they read Code Talker by Joseph Bruchac.

 In order for students to comprehend the complexities of war, CommonLit offers four informational texts about the world wars.
 The selection of texts spans unique events and perspectives surrounding World War II.
 In the classroom, emphasize the different perspectives on war seen in both Code Breaker and these texts.

-“Cracking Code Purple” by Anna Ouchchy
+“Cracking Code Purple” by Anna Ouchchy (7th grade)

 This informational text explains the code-breaking process during World War II.
 Specifically, it highlights the discovery made by pioneer female cryptanalyst Genevieve Grotjan, who deciphered a complex message from Japanese diplomats.